beckym223/manual_work/E6_long_edited.md

 tion for interest expenses to the amount of investment income reported on the individ- ual's tax return.39 Deductions for contribu-
-36See Stern (1987), p.
-51, Aaron (1989), pp. 10-12,
-and Slemrod (forthcoming).
-37For an analysis of the structural features of the 1986 tax reform, see Pechman (1987a).
-38A passive activity is a trade or business in which the taxpayer (or spouse) does not materially participate.
-All rental activities are regarded as passive.
-39However, the act did not change the deductibility of interest on borrowing to finance business invest-  ments.

 ### ---Economics-1990-0-12.txt---
 tions to individual retirement accounts were